GsDevKit/sampleProject/README.md

 To share ones work then, the Smalltalk developer is forced to interact with the universe outside of the image.

 Over the years there have been a number of different approaches to source code control with varying degrees of success.
-Unfortunately, each Smalltalk dialect has tended to approach source code control from a different angle leading to what Kent Beck called [Smalltalk: Welcome to the Balkans][1].
+Unfortunately, each Smalltalk dialect has tended to approach source code control from a different angle leading to in 2010 what Kent Beck called [Smalltalk: Welcome to the Balkans][1].

-In 2012, Otto Behrens, mentioned in a post the the Pharo Development list:
+In 2012, Otto Behrens, mentioned in a post on the [Pharo Development list][5]:
 <a href="http://forum.world.st/Smalltalk-for-small-projects-only-tp4336237p4339381.html">
-  <pre>We've built a little package that allows us to save all our source in git...</pre>
+  <pre>"We've built a little package that allows us to save all our source in git..."</pre>
 </a>
-and that lead to...
+which lead to my [Practical Git for Smalltalk][2] talk ([video][4]) and subsequent [proposal for a cross-platform file format][7] at the [2012 STIC Conference][6].

 ## INSTALL Sample
 Initial install: